 Clint Black joined the ranks of George and Tammy and Tim and Faith when he recorded the duet "When I Said I Do" with his wife Lisa Hartman Black in 1999.

-Recorded in 2009, “Need You Now” won four Grammy awards and made Lady Antebellum into country music superstars.
+Recorded in 2009, "Need You Now" won four Grammy awards and made Lady A (formerly Lady Antebellum) into country music superstars.
+Listen here.

 16. "It's Your Love," Tim McGraw and Faith Hill

-Tim McGraw and Faith Hill released their steamy duet “It’s Your Love” in 1997.
+Tim McGraw and Faith Hill released their steamy duet "It's Your Love" in 1997.
 The song was the first in a series of duets the couple would release throughout their careers.
-The song must have been a good omen, since the couple has now been married for over 20 years.
+The song must have been a good omen since the couple has now been married for over 20 years.
+Listen here.

 15. "Remember When," Alan Jackson